senadkurtisi/Hotel-Management-System/README.md

 directory.

-Log in form requests employee's log in credentials which must be valid.
-The validity of credentials is being checked by searching the locally stored MySQL database created in **MySQL Workbench**.
+Log in form requests employee's log in credentials which must be valid..
-Also, .sql file of the database can be found at the
+.sql file of the database can be found at the
 location: ***"src/hotel_manager_db.sql"***.
 That file can be loaded to the MySQL Workbench and edited freely.
 **MySQL Workbench localhost credentials:**